Tuesday, October 13, 2015

 11. Find out that there is a better way as discussed in the Porter's Handbook.

-If anyone has done it more efficiently, please, please, please!
-I implore you.
-PLEASE share it with us, so we can spend more time enjoying what st has to offer us and less time in the configs.
+If anyone has done it more efficiently, I implore you, kindly share it with us, so we can spend more time enjoying what st has to offer us and less time in the configs.
 Thanks in advance.

 Sunday, August 23, 2015